asathoor/wp-rest-api/README.md

 ## Contents

 * /bootstrap: REST API and Rapid Design sample.
+* /get-author: display info about the site author.
 * /get-page: a simple script fetching a page.
 * /get-posts: fetch and loop blog posts or news.
 * /get-category: display info about a category.